JackSzwergold/Writing/memories/Finding My First Job.md

 Then I heard a knock on my door.

-It was my dad who peeked into my room and said, “I don’t know… Working at mom’s factory might not be a good idea… Ben knows…” and then he went away.
+It was my dad who peeked into my room and said, “I don’t know… Working at mom’s factory might not be a good idea… Your brother knows…” and then he went away.

-Soon afterwards Ben came into my room and sat down on the floor in front of me and calmly said, “If you want a job I have a very good job for you at Columbia University.”
+Soon afterwards my brother came into my room and sat down on the floor in front of me and calmly said, “If you want a job I have a very good job for you at Columbia University.”

 “Really?”
 I said, “Doing what?”
 I asked.